The fellowship is filled for the academic years 2024-2025 and 2025-2026 but applications are now being considered for 2026-2027 and beyond.

-Although we participate in the Society for Hematopathology guidelines for fellowship application submission (applications are accepted until December 31, 19 months in advance of the start date, e.g., December 31, 2018 for the 2020-2021 fellowship, interviews start that January and decisions announced in February and beyond), we also recognize that it may be more convenient to interview earlier and remain open to inquiries at any time.
+Although we participate in the Association of Pathology Chairs guidelines for fellowship application submission (applications are accepted until December 31, 19 months in advance of the start date, e.g., December 31, 2024 for the 2026-2027 fellowship), interviews start as soon as applications from qualified candidates are received and decisions are announced accordingly on a rolling basis.

 We also encourage those interested in our program to apprise us of that interest up to several years in advance, especially for those who may be oriented toward the physician-scientist track, since this requires coordination with research programs in individual laboratories.